 To become party to an MPSA, register to become an ISO customer.
 Completing the MPSA is part of the registration process.

-For questions, contact Customer Support.
+For questions, contact Participant Support.

 To maintain your QTPS status, submit a completed QTPS certification form annually starting the January after obtaining QTPS status.